Skip to product information

 Pendant composed of a small imperial topaz of approximately 6 to 10mm pierced by a 925 silver bail.

-It is said that the name of this incredible stone comes from the island of Zabargad, located in the Red Sea and formerly called Topazos.
-On this famous island, there were a multitude of minerals to which the name topaz was often wrongly attributed.
+Legend has it that the name of this incredible stone comes from the island of Zabargad, located in the Red Sea and formerly called Topazos.
+On this famous island, a multitude of minerals were found, which were often mistakenly called topaz.

 The main deposits are located in Brazil, Russia and Zambia.